 Nokrek National Park

 Settled in the heart of Nokrek Biosphere Reserve, Nokrek National Park is a UNESCO World Heritage Site.
 Visiting this park is one of the best things to do in Meghalaya.
-A number of species of animals, birds, amphibians and reptiles dwell at the national park in their natural habitat.
+Several species of animals, birds, amphibians and reptiles dwell at the national park in their natural habitat.
 The park is also shrouded by pristine canopy of thick, lush green and tall forests cover.

 - One can spot red panda, marbled cat, Asian elephant, macaque etc.